YuliaPakhar/ScreenTest/README.md

 # ScreenTest Library
-Tool for testing the user interface by comparison screenshots.
+Tool for testing the UI by comparison screenshots.

 Based on JavaScript and HTML5 Canvas.